uvarc/rc-website/content/userinfo/rivanna/slurm.md

 # Job Scripts

-Jobs are submitting through a job script, which is a shell script (usually bash).
-Since it is a shell script it begins with a "shebang"
+Jobs are submitted through a job script, which is a shell script (usually written in `bash`).
+Since it is a shell script it must begin with a "shebang"

 ```
 #!/bin/bash
 ```

-This is followed by a preamble, which describes the resource requests the job is making.
-Each request begins with #SBATCH followed by an option.
+This is followed by a preamble describing the resource requests the job is making.
+Each request begins with `#SBATCH` followed by an option.

 ```
 #SBATCH --time=12:00:00
 #SBATCH -A myaccount
 ```

-After all resource requests have been established through #SBATCH, the script must describe exactly how to run the job.
+After all resource requests have been established through `#SBATCH`, the script must describe exactly how to run the job.

 ```
 module load gcc/7.1.0